component-network/viewscript-server/README.md

 export function getIndexPage(request) {
   const customData = {
-    "custom-content": "As a API developer, I want this content to take precedence, and it does!"
+    "custom-content":
-  };
+      "As a API developer, I want this content to take precedence, and it does!", };

   return renderComponent("Pages/Index", customData, renderingContext);